Green-10/Superhero-s-of-Bestball/README.md

 - Picks 9-12 will be assigned in inverse order of the postseason standings

 ### Draft Settings ###
-- There will be 5 rounds of the yearly draft.
+- There will be 4 rounds of the yearly draft.
-- Any devy players/rookies/free agents are all eligible to be drafted.
+- Any devy rookies/free agents are all eligible to be drafted.
 - The rookie draft will typically take place a week after the NFL draft.
 - The draft will follow a linear format just like the NFL draft (1.01 has 2.01, 3.01, 4.01 etc.)
 - The draft will be untimed
 - Trading draft picks is allowed during the draft
 - If a team misses their pick the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/rookies.php) will be taken for them
-- Any undrafted college and high school players are not eligible to be drafted until the following year.
 - Any undrafted player who is in the NFL will be treated as a common FA.
 If they are unavailable in the database you must message the commissioner or co-commissioners to claim them and leave a spot open on your roster once they confirm your request.
 If no spot is open when the player becomes available then there will be no priority given to the team that claimed them.

 ## Trading Draft Picks ##